Editor’s note: this story was originally written in 2018 but has been updated for 2020.

 Musolf encourages families to start asking others if they know anyone who attended that particular school.
 “Get the inside ‘scoop’ of testimonials.
 It would also make sense to investigate if there is tuition, and if so, if the school offers any financial assistance.
 This could prevent a family from going through the process and becoming accepted, only to learn the tuition is potentially beyond a family’s means.”

-For the opportunity to gather information and speak with representatives from dozens of Northeast Ohio schools offering a wide variety of options for public and private school education, plan to attend the inaugural Education Expo on September 23 from 10 a.m. to 2 p.m.
-The free event, which will take place at the Nautica Entertainment Complex on the West Bank of the Flats in Cleveland, also will include break out sessions presented by area experts with an eye on educating parents on a variety of topics.
+For the opportunity to gather information and speak with representatives from dozens of Northeast Ohio schools offering a wide variety of options for public and private school education, plan to attend the Northeast Ohio Parent Education & STEM Expo 2020 — East & West.